Purcell Trench company

 The many characteristics we associate with Wilderness, such as outstanding scenery, historical and scientific amenities, ecological diversity and so on, are not required by the Act.

 The values of Wilderness argued by environmentalists are important, but not the driving force of The Wilderness Act.
 Nor is Wilderness a “lock up” as detractors assert.
 The Act stipulates Wilderness be designated for the use and enjoyment of the American people.
 They are not playgrounds.
 Wilderness areas exist specifically to provide outstanding opportunities for solitude, or primitive and unconfined recreation.
 Mechanical conveyance is prohibited, as are motorized devices generally.
 There is gray area.
-If you use a chain saw in a wilderness to clear down trees from your favorite hiking trail, you will be cited.
-If you carry a wind up mechanical shaver to hold whiskers at bay, you will not.
+It is illegal to use a chain saw in a wilderness to clear down trees from your favorite hiking trail.
+But it's OK to carry a wind up mechanical shaver to hold whiskers at bay.
+Mechanical conveyance is specifically prohibited.

 Wilderness is the most revolutionary concept in America.
 Environmental types refer to it as self-willed land, as opposed to managed land.
 Few are those willing to seek solitude and embrace primitive recreation.
 We invade Wilderness in herds along engineered arteries, with an assemblage of gadgetry designed to tame the experience.